10 Palm Trees That Grow in South Carolina (with Pictures)

 Cabbage Palm (Sabal palmetto).
 Photo by Flickr.

-Also known as Cabbage palm, sabal palmetto can be found growing in the wild along the coast of South Carolina and even near the state capitol in Columbia.
+Sabal Palmetto, the state tree of both South Carolina and Florida, stands as one of the most common native palms in the United States.
+Also known as the Cabbage palm, Sabal palmetto thrives in the wild along the South Carolina coast and can even be found near the state capital in Columbia.

 8. Sago Palm (Cycas revoluta)